 Liming Bao, MD, PhD, Associate Professor

-A new mouse cytogenetics core was established to support researchers at CCHMC and UC for studies of mouse disease models and stem cells.
+A new mouse cytogenetics core was established to support researchers at Cincinnati Children's and UC for studies of mouse disease models and stem cells.

 T. Andrew Burrow, MD, Assistant Professor

 Dr. Burrow together with Dr. Barbara Hallinan in Neurology has expanded the neurometabolic clinic to include services by physicians from the division of Physical Medicine and Rehabilitation, allowing for enhanced, comprehensive care of children with neurometabolic conditions.
 Similarly, in collaboration with Dr. Kara Shah in Dermatology, he has successfully initiated the combined genodermatosis clinic for care of individuals with genetic conditions affecting the skin.

 As the leader of the Genetic Variation and Gene Discovery Core, Dr. Keddache together with colleagues in Bioinformatics and Rheumatology, has implemented RNA-Seq data generation and a time saving analysis pipeline, as a part of the standard service.
 In addition, he has implemented sustainable, cost- effective next generation sequencing services for clinical and research projects.

 Nancy Doan Leslie, MD, Professor

 Dr. Leslie actively participates in The Inborn Errors of Metabolism Collaborative, an NIH funded national demonstration project.
 The goal of this registry is to track long term outcomes in individuals with disorders detectable by newborn screening.
 This registry has over 800 individuals enrolled, and represents 22 distinct disorders detectable by newborn screening.